Exporting Data to Prometheus and Grafana

 and log in using the default user=admin pass=admin.

-Click the gear wheel icon for Configuration > Data Sources to add the Prometheus data source.
+Click the icon for Connections > Data Sources to add the Prometheus data source.
 The URL for the data source will be the http://10.0.0.72:9090 URL that you connected to before:

-On the Graphana page, click on the '+' and select import to install a pre-made dashboard by pasting the json spec from here and then clicking the Load button below.
+On the Graphana home page, click on the '+' at the top right and select Import Dashboard to install a pre-made dashboard by pasting the json spec from here and then clicking the Load button below.

 On the next page assign the Prometheus data source and click Import.